CustomSeif/GTASA3DSkins/README.md

 ## Upload To CDN
-I uploaded all the .glb files to my cloudianry CDN.
+I uploaded all the .glb files to my cloudinary CDN.
 I then used the Cloudinary resource API to list all the files.
 Next, I wrote a Node script to update the database with all the model urls.

 ![Database rows with model urls](/client/public/assets/database-populated-with-model-urls.jpg)